arun-kr-reddy/notes/computer_architecture.md

 - **programming model:** refers to how the programmer expresses the code, example: sequential (von Neumann), data parallel (SIMD), multi-threaded (MIMD)
 **execution model:** refers to how the hardware executes the code underneath, example: OoO execution, vector processor, array processor
 execution model can be very different from the programming model, example: von Neumann model implemented by OoO processor
-- **loop unrolling:** increase a program's speed by reducing/eliminating loop control logic such as pointer arithmetic, end-of-loop tests at the expense of its binary size (space–time tradeoff)
+- **loop unrolling:** replicate loop body multiple times within an iteration, increase speed (by reducing/eliminating loop control logic) at the potential expense of its binary size (space–time tradeoff)
 it is often counterproductive on modern processors as the increased code size can cause more cache misses
 - **example: exploit parallelism:**
   ```cpp